phbuech/ema2wav/README.md

   The configuration of the converter contains the following parameters:

-  `include_audio`: boolean (true or false).
+  `export_audio_ema`: boolean (true or false).
 Specifies whether the audio shall be included in the resulting wav file.

   `ema_device_info`: string. the model of the Carstens articulograph.
 So far, only AG50x possible.
 In future versions, older version will be supported.